coin-or/python-mip/docs/intro.rst

 This document is organized as follows: in the :ref:`next Chapter
 <chapInstall>` installation and configuration instructions for different
 platforms are presented.
-Following, commented examples are included in :ref:`Chapter
-3 <chapExamples>`.
-Finally, the detailed reference information for the main classes is included in :ref:`Chapter 4 <chapClasses>`.
+In :ref:`Chapter 3 <chapQuick>` an overview of some common model creation and optimization code included.
+Commented examples are included in :ref:`Chapter 4 <chapExamples>`. :ref:`Chapter 5 <chapCustom>` includes some common solver customizations that can be do to improve the performance of application specific solvers.
+Finally, the detailed reference information for the main classes is included in :ref:`Chapter 6 <chapClasses>`.